 KeepAble for Homecare providers There have been significant benefits highlighted by organisations who have embedded wellness and reablement into their service delivery, these benefits are not only across the whole of organisation but can have a broader impact across the communities connected by clients and their families.
 Does your organisation have examples of demonstrating the benefits of implementing wellness and reablement that you would like to share?
 This could include stories of improved staff job satisfaction, more efficient use of resources, a broadened client base as a result of more dynamic short-term targeted support and improved client outcomes and satisfaction.
 If you would like to leave any comments or feedback on KeepAble, or let us know of some of your experiences with wellness and reablement, please contribute in our Contact Us/Feedback form.

 KeepAble for client and community Whilst Wellness and Reablement have similar aims around supporting people to enjoy a good quality of life and be as independent as possible, Reablement is focused on short term support and helping people, where able, to adapt or regain the confidence and capacity to resume everyday activities without the need for support from aged care services.
 In practice, wellness and reablement can mean different things for different people – it all depends on a person’s individual situation.
 You can review the FAQs (frequently asked questions) on the clients and community page here.

 More helpful resources on KeepAble

-Along with a wealth of information, articles, news and personal perspectives, KeepAble has produced many usable resources available to download and be used to help Wellness and Reablement delivery for organisations.
+Along with a wealth of information, articles, news, and personal perspectives, KeepAble has produced many useful resources available to download and be used to help Wellness and Reablement delivery for organisations.